Table of Contents

 7. What are your goals?

-You can phrase this as an individual question or as a question of the organization.
+Phrase this as an individual question or organization-level question.
 First, focus on aspirations for the next few weeks and months.
 Then, focus on aspirations for the next several years.
-Again, you can use this as an individual-level or organization-level question.

 8. What are your goal deadlines?